|

 Do you have extra fees for holidays and returning keys?

-Rather than charge an extra fee on major holidays, we usually
+Rather than charge an extra fee on major holidays such as Thanksgiving and Christmas, we usually

 stay a shorter amount of time at each visit we do that